lemonsaurus/django-starter/README.md

 - A basic `Pipfile` with some useful packages and scripts.
 - A `docker-compose` file that allows hot-seat reloading and includes a PostgreSQL database that will automatically hook up to your Django app.
 - `gunicorn` for launching your webapp with several workers and threads.
 Makes it more scalable, basically.
+- 'nginx' for serving your static files.
+Run 'python manage.py collectstatic --noinput' in your project's directory
 - `whitenoise` which is super convenient for serving static files straight out of your webapp.
 Greatly simplifies things.
 - A `.gitignore` with some common ignores in it.
 - One Django app with nothing in it.